User Guide: OONI Probe Mobile App

 If you only want to measure the blocking of censorship circumvention tools, you can do so through the following steps:

 Step 1.
-Tap the Circumvention card in the Dashboard of your OONI Probe mobile app.
+Tap the Run button in the Dashboard of your OONI Probe mobile app.

-You are now running OONI’s Tor and Psiphon tests to measure the reachability of these tools.
+You are now running OONI’s Tor and Psiphon VPN tests to measure the blocking of these circumvention tools.

-If you would like to limit your testing to only Tor or Psiphon, please refer to the Configuring your OONI Probe settings section of this guide.
+If you would like to limit your testing to only Tor or Psiphon VPN, please refer to the Configuring your OONI Probe settings section of this guide.

 If you only want to measure network performance, you can do so through the following steps:

 Step 1.
-Tap the Performance card in the Dashboard of your OONI Probe mobile app.
+Tap the Run button in the Dashboard of your OONI Probe mobile app.

 You are now running the NDT speed test, the DASH video streaming performance test, and OONI’s middlebox tests (HTTP Header Field Manipulation test and HTTP Invalid Request Line test).